das3in/das3in.github.io/_posts/2025-04-21-career-debt.markdown

 * Spikes or POCs for non-roadmap technologies

-* “Engineer’s choice” weeks where people pick their own projects
+* “Innovation” weeks where people pick their own projects

-* Rotations across teams or tech stacks

 * Internal talks, mentorship, or time to write and share what they’ve learned